maracko/go-store/readme.md

 bar
 $:
 ```
-**TCP currently only supports strings for both key and value, a.k.a will do no encoding on them (so no complex types)**
+**TCP currently only supports strings for both key and value, and will do no encoding on them (so no complex types)**
 <br>